buccaneerai/note-window-consumer/performance/2023-04-25/SoreThroat/e.md

 - Amoxicillin

 #### Assessment & Plan
-- Possible misdiagnosis of strep throat: Perform additional tests to determine if the patient has mono or another condition
+- Possible strep throat not responding to amoxicillin: Perform further tests to confirm diagnosis and adjust treatment if necessary
+- Rash and abdominal pain: Investigate possible causes and treat accordingly
-- Dehydration: Encourage the patient to drink more fluids and monitor their hydration status
+- Dehydration: Encourage patient to drink more fluids and monitor their hydration status